s3xyoda/cs151-tracking/README.md

 This method takes in an observation (which is a noisy reading of the distance to the ghost), Pacman's position, the ghost's position, and the position of the ghost's jail, and returns the probability of the noisy distance reading given Pacman's position and the ghost's position.
 In other words, we want to return `P(noisyDistance | pacmanPosition, ghostPosition)`.

+``livingGhostPositionDistributions``

+A list of `DiscreteDistribution` objects representing the position belief distributions for each of the ghosts that are still uncaptured.

 ### <a name="Submission"></a>Submission